- About Us

 - Member of the Governor's Task Force on Campus Violence, Governor's Task Force on Campus Violence, Division of Mental Health and Developmental Disability Services, 2007-2008

 - Chair of continuing education legislative committee until 8/07.
-Since I am no longer a member of the IPA Governing Council, I have passed the Chair position to another person and am now an ongoing member of the committee., Illinois Psychological Association, 2006-2008
+Since I am no longer a member of the, Illinois Psychological Association, 2006-2008

 - Area representative to the Illinois Psychological Association Executive council, Illinois Psychological Association, 2003-2007